The Amazon Rainforest crosses nine nations and covers around 40% of the South American continent.

 From the Tahuayo Lodge, explore the Tamshiyacu Tahuayo Reserve for fantastic wildlife watching opportunities.
 You will be assigned a private guide and have a custom itinerary to focus on your interests.

-On tours of 6-days or more, you will also visit the Tahuayo River Amazon Research Center.
-Known as the ARC, the lodge offers a comfortable stay and allows an even deeper experience of the Amazon Rainforest.
+On tours of 6-days or more, you will visit the main Tahuayo Lodge and the Tahuayo River Amazon Research Center.
+Known as the ARC, the research center offers a comfortable stay and allows an even deeper experience of the Amazon Rainforest.

 Enjoy the 1,000 acre primate research grid to see several different monkeys and other animals and plants.
 As the grid is frequently used by researchers and tourists alike, you are more likely to observe animals displaying normal behaviors as animals are now familiar with visitors.